friendsfamily17-svg/documents/multi-dev-guides/startup-dev-guides/docs/flutter/README.md

 ---

 This README serves as a starting point for your Flutter development journey.
 For more detailed information, refer to the other documents in this directory, including design principles, lifecycle management, and deployment strategies.

+See also: `PROCESS.md` — team workflow, required documents (PRD, TSD, SDD, Test Plan, Deployment Checklist), CI/branching guidance and release checklists.

 Happy coding!